Canadian Forts

 Trinity Fort

-Two batteries (14 guns and four guns) were built in 1744 on Fort Point covering Salvage Cove and White Point.
-Storehouses and magazines were built in 1748, and another three-gun battery was built at the point.
+Two batteries (14 guns and four guns) were built in 1744 on Fort Point (aka Admiral's Point) covering Salvage Cove and White Point.
+Storehouses and magazines were built in 1748, and another three-gun battery was then built at the point.
 Attacked and destroyed by the French in July 1762.
-Rebuilt in 1812 with six guns to defend against American privateers.
+Rebuilt in 1780 with six guns to defend against American privateers.
 Ruins remain.
-The lighthouse was built here in 1871.
+The present lighthouse was built in 1871.

 Elliston Radar Station